Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs (remember those?) and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-Wide/AF-C was active at the moment of exposure and performed perfectly.
-Click on the image to see a slightly larger version.
+Wide/AF-C was active at the moment of exposure and performed pretty close to perfection (see below) by tracking the bird’s eye.

 SONY Alpha a1 Set-up and Info Group